Hiteshgautam01/Piezo-Electricity-in-Shoes-Android-App/README.md

 pedal), but it is our goal to unobtrusively collect energy for low-power applications.
 We have approached this problem by using the energy from the weight transfer during a step to perform useful work.

+Currently we take these listed information about our battery/powerbank
+1. Battery Condition
+2. Battery Temperature
+3. Power Source
+4. Charging Status
+5. Battery Type
+6. Voltage

+and while charging the battery icon will blink